sew country chick

-Justine is a mother of 5, clothing and costume designer, and creative dabbler.
-Please stop by often for a variety of sewing projects, clothes making tips , and stylish handmade living!
+You made it to the end of the post!
+Please stop by often for a variety of sewing projects, clothes making tips , and stylish handmade living.
+Feel free to leave a comment and say hi!

 Oh!
 So lovely!! love the dress, love how cute she looks!!!! love the pictures too!